Newnab/grootstrap/README.md

 ```<div class="i-am-grooooooooooooot I-Am-Grooooooot I-AM-GROOOOT">l</div>```

 In this example, the div will span 12 columns on mobile, 6 on tablet and 4 on desktop.
-Resize the page to see it in action below

 ## I need more help!